Academic Support and Disability Services

 If you are in need of any specific accommodations during your meeting with the Director of Disability Services or while visiting campus, please make your accommodation request at least one week in advance of your appointment by contacting O.A.S.D.S.

 Juilliard will make reasonable accommodations for students with documented disabilities.
 If you are a student with a disability, you are encouraged to register with O.A.S.D.S. in order to establish eligibility for disability-related accommodations.
 Please note that this process is confidential.
+If you do not have documentation or have never been diagnosed, you can still meet with O.A.S.D.S. and discuss your situation.

 Holly Tedder, Director of Disability Services & Associate Registrar